RecordedFuture-ProfessionalServices/psengine/docs/modules/classic_alerts.md

 This example starts with the assumption that you have an alert ID retrieved by a search, or a colleague, or another integration/security tool.
 We will use only two alert IDs for demonstration.

 The `fetch_hits` method allows you to download all the "Hits" of an alert, meaning the entities that triggered the alert.
 The list of `ClassicAlertHit` objects returned by `fetch_hits` is based on how many hits have triggered the alert.
-If more than one, you will see more than one object that has the same `alert_id` field.
+If there are more than one, you will see more than one object that has the same `alert_id` field.

 For this reason we first create a dictionary `data` where we group all the hits by `alert_id`.
 The use of `defaultdict` is mainly to avoid `if`/`else` statements in the `for` loop.

 Note that for each `hit` object we use the `json` method.
 This method is available on any PSEngine-created object and allows you to dump it as a JSON-compatible dictionary.